BinarSkugga/Skugga/README.md

 the method is automatically use to map a url.
 So to ping, you would go to '/api/meta/ping'.
 If the method name contains an underscore, it is replaced with a forward slash.

+> To expose an endpoint that contains an underscore, you need to set the value for the Get or Post annotation.

 ### POST
 ``` java
 @Post